 When vaginitis is associated with symptoms such as smelly discharge, mixed with blood, unbearable itching, a burning sensation while urinating, or pain during sexual intercourse, it may be a sign of a fungal infection or bacterial vaginosis.
 These various infections are often due to an imbalance of the vaginal flora.
 Again, in this case, you should go and see your doctor.

 There are 2 major types of vaginal infections:

-- Yeast Infection: It is also referred to as fungal infection or thrush is the second most common cause of vaginitis.
+- Yeast Infection also referred to as fungal infection or thrush is the second most common cause of vaginitis.
 It results from the overgrowth of a fungus called Candida.
 Its symptoms resemble those of any other vaginal infection: vaginal swelling, redness, intense itching and pain during intercourse.
 Yeast infection causes a change in vaginal discharge: it becomes white, thick and “curdled”.
-Common risk factors include using non-specific feminine products, or taking contraceptive pills and antibiotics that destroy good bacteria and allow the yeast to grow.
+Common risk factors include using non-specific feminine products or taking contraceptive pills and antibiotics that destroy good bacteria and allow the yeast to grow.